Dayton Outdoors

 Centered on Eastwood Lake, this park is a favorite for fishing, picnicking, and casual hikes just east of downtown.

-Insider tip: Disc golf course is free.
+Disc golf course is free.
 Dog park has separate small and large dog areas.

 Dayton